 On top of this, the lightweight materials didn’t hinder my movement on the bike which meant I could move freely and comfortably.

 And from a practical point of view, it also meant I only had to pack half the amount of clothes when touring because hiking-inspired gear could be worn off the bike as well as on it.

 Wins all round!!

 Motorcycle Gear Ain’t Cheap

-If you been riding for a few seasons, you’ve no doubt acquired quite a bit of motorcycle gear along the way.
-Winter kit, summer kit, waterproof kit, and a whole host of kit for everything in between.
+If you have been riding for a few seasons, you’ve no doubt acquired quite a bit of motorcycle gear along the way.
+Winter kit, summer kit, waterproof kit, and a whole host of kits for everything in between.

 And as with everything to do with motorcycles, it’s expensive.

 Hiking gear can be pricey, I won’t lie.
 I’d expect to pay just as much for a winter hiking jacket as I would for a winter riding jacket.

 But when it comes to the stuff that goes underneath your main riding kit, I find that hiking clothes are way cheaper (and exponentially better) than the motorcycle-specific garbage they try to sell you in showrooms and stores.